Jewellery Allergy and Jewellery For Sensitive Skin

-Platinum is the undisputed king of hypoallergenic metals and although platinum is never 100% pure (usually 95% with a 5% mix of harder’s and brightening agents) it is the metal that is least lightly to cause any skin irritation.
-Platinum is more expensive than most other metals used in Jewellery because of a few reasons including:
+Platinum is the undisputed king of hypoallergenic metals and although platinum is never 100% pure.
+Usually platinum 95% with a 5% mix of harder’s and brightening agents).
+It is the metal that is least lightly to cause any skin irritation.
+Because of a few reasons Platinum is more expensive than most other metals used in Jewellery

 - Purity – A platinum ring is 95% pure

 - Its weight – Platinum weighs more than other precious metals and when multiplied by the market price it works out more expensive than, for example gold.